aluminiumgeek/horo/README.md

     /path/to/module.py time_in_seconds.

 Put modules from repo's <code>core</code> directory into the horo's <code>core</code> directory and change variables <code>CHANNEL</code> in modules source code.
-List of modules prints by <code>%lsmod</code> command on any channel.
+You can retrieve list of loaded modules by <code>%lsmod</code> command on any channel.
 Documentation for any module can be retrieved by: <code>horo: \<module_name\> --help/-h</code>